isabella232/asset-compute.en/help/api.md

 The article describes the HTTP API.
 A high-level flow for clients of the service is below:

-1. Client is provisioned as Adobe Developer Console integration in an IMS organization.
-Each separate system or environment has its own separate integration, in order to isolate the journal.
+1. Client is provisioned as Adobe Developer Console project in an IMS organization.
+Each separate system or environment has its own separate project, in order to isolate the journal.

    >[!NOTE]
    >